mazidulfarabi/thynkzone-instructions/README.md

 - check to make sure it worked

 3) Install mysql
-- follow https://cloud.google.com/solutions/setup-mysql (set remote login disabled to no)
+- follow https://cloud.google.com/solutions/setup-mysql  or https://youtu.be/TG6WAnyeDRw (set remote login disabled to yes)
 - set root password
 - create user Farabi with password from the secure folder ep.txt+"09"
 - grant all permissions